 Aguas Calientes is the closest city to Machu Picchu.
 It has the feel of a California boomtown, but with less character and higher prices than one would hope.
 All treks, day hikes and trains arrive in Aguas Calientes, so most will need to stay in the town the night before their entrance ticket to the Machu Picchu historic sanctuary.
-Most travelers spend as little time in the town as possible and depart on a train the the afternoon following their Macchu Picchu visit.
+Most travelers spend as little time in the town as possible and depart on a train the afternoon following their Machu Picchu visit.
 Even so, everything a visitor needs can be found in the small town.
 There is a wide range of restaurants and accommodations.
 Buses to the Machu Picchu entrance gates are located in the center of town and within walking distance to all hotels.
 A trail also accesses the entrance gates for those who are up for the one-hour trek.
 The train station is centrally located.

 Hiking into Machu Picchu

 Though hiking the Inca Trail is the most well-known way to hike to Machu Picchu, there are other less traveled trails that offer different but equally wonderful experiences.
 While guides and permits are only required for the Inca Trail, local knowledge is valuable as maps, route information and trail signs are scarce.